A National Study on How Career Opportunities for Women of Color are Shaped in Law School

 The Center for Women in Law and The NALP Foundation seek to identify disparities between the experiences of women of color law students and their peers, document those disparities, develop actionable solutions, and engage stakeholders to adopt the recommendations.
 Researchers will collect quantitative and qualitative data through a survey of students in ABA-accredited law schools across the country and through focus groups.

-The Hornraiser campaign will launch on September 5th.
-You can also donate now by visiting our donor page and designating your gift to the Center for Women in Law and adding Women of Color Study to the comment section.
+You can donate now by visiting our donor page and designating your gift to the Center for Women in Law and adding Women of Color Study to the comment section.

 Sponsorship Opportunities Available.